How to Become a Teacher in Oregon

 One of the most important decisions you must make is deciding on the area you want to teach.
 Do you have a specialty in a specific area of education?
-For example, do you have a passion for Language Arts or Physical Education?
+For example, do you have a passion for language arts or physical education?
 If so, you should consider teaching high school or middle school.
 If you prefer to work with younger students on a variety of fundamental subjects, you can consider teaching elementary school.
 Some requirements vary depending on the area you decide to teach.
-The Oregon Department of Education has information about actual teachers, students, and districts, which could help you make your decision.

-Complete Your Education Requirements for Teaching in Oregon
+Complete Your Bachelor's in Education Requirements for a Teaching Certificate in Oregon

-In order to become a certified teacher in Oregon, you must possess a minimum of a Bachelor's Degree from an accredited college or university.
+In order to become a certified teacher in Oregon, the state Department of Education requires you to hold a bachelor's degree at minimum from an accredited college or university.
 In addition, you will need to complete a teacher preparation program that is approved by the state board.
-Deciding on an area to teach in step one is important because the program will strongly focus on the area of certification you seek.
+You will want to select a program that offers the content area focus that you plan to become certified in

-If you do not have a Bachelor's Degree yet, you will most likely be able to take part in a joint program, which is great!
-A joint program basically blends together all the coursework you need for a Bachelor's Degree as well as a teacher preparation program.
+If you do not have a bachelor's in education yet, you will most likely be able to take part in a joint program.
+A joint program basically blends together all the coursework you need for a bachelor's degree as well as a teacher preparation program.

 Complete a Teacher Preparation Program